-ACCT 211 (3-3-0) Financial Accounting and Reporting: An introduction to financial accounting.
+ACCT 211 (3-3-0) Principles of Accounting I: An introduction to financial accounting.
 A study of the basic concepts of accounting, the accounting cycle and preparation of financial statements, and analyzing and recording transactions for operating, investing and financing activities.